Angles Inscribed in Circles

 In this section, my goals are to (1) define inscribed angles, (2) distinguish inscribed angles from central angles, and (3) have students see and believe that the measure of an inscribed angle is half the measure of the intercepted arc.

 I'll start by defining an inscribed angle as an angle with its vertex on the circle.
-I'll then ask students in the A partners in each A-B pair to sketch an example of an inscribed angle and then have the B partner say how this inscribed angle is different than a central angle.
+I'll then ask the A partners in each A-B pair to sketch an example of an inscribed angle and then have the B partner say how this inscribed angle is different than a central angle.